jonathf/chaospy/README.rst

 The documentation will be generated into the folder ``doc/.build/html``.

+Note that the documentation build assumes that ``pandoc`` is installed on your system and available in your path.

 Questions and Contributions
 ---------------------------

-Please feel free to `file an issue <https://github.com/jonathf/chaospy/issues>`_ for:
+Please feel free to
+`file an issue <https://github.com/jonathf/chaospy/issues>`_ for:

 * bug reporting
 * asking questions related to usage